Differentiating ImplicitlyUse implicit differentiation to find dy... | Channels for Pearson+

 Chain Rule

 The chain rule is a fundamental principle in calculus used to differentiate composite functions.
 It states that the derivative of a composite function is the derivative of the outer function evaluated at the inner function, multiplied by the derivative of the inner function.
-In implicit differentiation, the chain rule is crucial when differentiating terms involving y, as it accounts for the derivative of y with respect to x.
+In implicit differentiation, the chain rule is crucial when differentiating terms involving products or compositions of x and y, such as cot(xy).

 Recommended video: